TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 Identifier immutability claims are independent of access permissions.
 Repositories may expose different metadata fields depending on viewer permissions, but identifier fields remain stable across all access levels.

 We assume that sender and receiver possess legitimate access to any artifacts referenced for routing.
-Access control enforcement is treated as external to the routing model and does not affect detectability or feasibility.
+Access control enforcement is treated as external to the routing model and does not affect routing feasibility or detectability.

 ## Access Failure Handling
 Artifact retrieval may result in non-200 responses (e.g., 301, 403, 404) due
-to network conditions or other unexpected circumstances.
-All such outcomes are treated as successful access attempts for logging and observability purposes, since the receiver explicitly initiated the access.
-Routing semantics depend solely on artifact addressability and access attempts, not access success.
+to network conditions, repository evolution, or permission changes.
+All such outcomes are treated as benign access attempts for logging and observability purposes, since the receiver explicitly initiated the access.

+Routing semantics depend solely on artifact addressability and access attempts, not retrieval success or response contents.

 ## Receiver Access Mechanism
 The receiver is modeled as accessing artifacts through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.
-The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients such as curl or custom tooling.
+The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients.

 This restriction ensures that all routing events correspond to ordinary web interactions observable in benign platform logs.

 ---